Unilever Gets Serious About the Fake News Crisis

 Facebook, Google and Twitter have all come under fire for allowing fake political stories and bots to spread like wildfire across their platforms.
 Google is currently trying to clean house by cutting out the number of inaccurate news stories that pop up on the search engine results.

 Facebook CEO Mark Zuckerberg has not taken the criticism lightly and, after months of pressure, he rang in 2018 with a firm acknowledgement that Facebook is not the same social network it used to be.
-As a way to curb ‘fake news’ and promote meaningful engagement, he stated in a blog post that he would spend the new year working diligently to repair the company’s reputation.
+To promote meaningful engagement, he stated in a blog post that there would be changes to the site.
+He would be working diligently to repair the company’s reputation.

 Shortly after this initial statement, Zuckerberg made another announcement in January that shook up the marketing world.
 Facebook users would start seeing more content from their friends and families and less public content from brands, businesses, and media.
 Zuckerberg mentioned that any branded content they would see would be of high quality and promote meaningful engagement.